Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Introduction

 It should be emphasized that the introduced concept is strictly based on geometrical description of random media and as such it is closely related to previous works on random media reconstruction, in particular to the Yeong-Torquato algorithm presented in~\cite{Yeong:1998:RRM,Yeong:1998:2D3D}.
 Such an approach is fully generic, i.e. independent of a physical theory used to model the material response.
 If needed, additional details related to the simulation goals can be incorporated into the procedure without major difficulties, e.g.~\cite{Bochenek:2004:RRM,Kumar:2006:UMR}, but of course at the expense of computational complexity and the loss of its generality.

-In the previous work~\cite{Zeman:2004:HBPWI}, the authors studied the applicability of the SEPUC concept for the construction of a single-layer unit cell reflecting selected imperfections typical of textile composites.
+In Part~I of this work~\cite{Zeman:2004:HBPWI}, the authors studied the applicability of the SEPUC concept for the construction of a single-layer unit cell reflecting selected imperfections typical of textile composites.
 A detailed numerical studies, based on both microstructural criteria and homogenized properties, revealed that while a single-ply unit cell can take into account non-uniform layer widths and tow undulation, it fails to characterize inter-layer shift and nesting.
-Here, we propose an extension of the original model allowing us to address such imperfections, which have a strong influence on the overall response of textile composites~\cite{Woo:1997:EFTM,Jekabsons:2002:ESFL,Lomov:2003:NTL}.
-A brief summary of the procedure for the determination of the two-ply SEPUC for woven composites is given in~\secref{SEPUC}.
+In Part~II, we propose an extension of the original model allowing us to address such imperfections, which have a strong influence on the overall response of textile composites~\cite{Woo:1997:EFTM,Jekabsons:2002:ESFL,Lomov:2003:NTL}.

-Such extensions, however, are hardly sufficient particularly in view of a relatively high intrinsic porosity of Carbon-Carbon~(C/C) composites, which are in the center of our current research efforts.
-It has been demonstrated in our previous work~\cite{Tomkova:2008:IJMCE} that unless this subject is properly addressed inadequate results are obtained, regardless of how ``exact'' the geometrical details of the meso-structure are represented by the computational model.
-Unfortunately, the complexity of the porous phase seen also in~\figref{meso_porosity} requires some approximations.
+Such extensions, however, are hardly sufficient particularly in view of a relatively high intrinsic porosity of C/C composites, which is in the center of our current research efforts.
+It has been demonstrated in our previous work~\cite{Tomkova:2008:IJMCE} that unless this subject is properly addressed, inadequate results are obtained, regardless of how ``exactly'' the geometrical details of the meso-structure are represented by the computational model.
+Unfortunately, the perceptible complexity of the porous phase seen also in~\figref{meso_porosity} requires some approximations.
 While densely packed transverse cracks affect the homogenized properties of the fiber tow through a hierarchical application of the Mori-Tanaka averaging scheme~\cite{Vorel:2008:SEM}, large inter-tow vacuoles (crimp voids), attributed to both insufficient impregnation and thermal treatment, are introduced directly into the originally void-free SEPUC in a discrete manner.
+This step is addressed in~\secref{SEPUC_poros} together with the finite element approximation based on X-FEM methodology as described in~\cite{Sukumar:CMAME:2001,Moes:2003:CAHCMG}.
+It will be seen that the resulting porous phase well approximates the true porosity observed, e.g. via computational microtomography briefly mentioned in~\secref{XrayEXP}.